-This may be an important motivation for you to act in your daily decisions in ways that can minimize your ecological or social footprint, and/or help the sustainability of our planet.
+THAT you are socially sensitive and have empathy for the suffering of others.
+In addition, in your daily decisions you seem to act in ways that can minimize your ecological or social footprint, and/or help the sustainability of our planet.